Create Windows applications in Configuration Manager

 Provision Windows app packages for all users on a device

-Starting in version 1806, provision an application with a Windows app package for all users on the device.
+Provision an application with a Windows app package for all users on the device.
 One common example of this scenario is provisioning an app from the Microsoft Store for Business and Education, like Minecraft: Education Edition, to all devices used by students in a school.
 Previously, Configuration Manager only supported installing these applications per user.
 After signing in to a new device, a student would have to wait to access an app.
 Now when the app is provisioned to the device for all users, they can be productive more quickly.

 Be careful with installing, provisioning, and updating different versions of the same Windows app package on a device, which may cause unexpected results.
 This behavior may occur when using Configuration Manager to provision the app, but then allowing users to update the app from the Microsoft Store.
 For more information, see the next step guidance when you Manage apps from the Microsoft Store for Business.